CarolCupas/carolcupaswebsite/_drafts/amigos-sin-fronteras.md

 permalink: friendship-without-frontiers

 ---
-Around the world, there are uncountable beliefs and I respect these due we are free to choose if belief or no in the God who created and loved us so much to send his unique son to rescue us.
-For me, life has not been a roses road but knowing to Jesus has been a blessing.
-Since a child, I have had a special relationship with him, he was as the imaginary friend that many children use to have.
-My education was in a catholic school and I used to go to church with my family on Sundays.
+Around the world, there are uncountable beliefs and I respect these due we are free to choose whether or not to believe in the God who created and loved us so much to send his unique son to rescue us.
+For me, life has not been a journey of roses but knowing Jesus Christ has been a blessing.
+Since I was a child, I have had a special relationship with him, he was the imaginary friend that many children usually have.
+My education was in a catholic school and I attend mass with my family on Sundays.

-Since young, I understood what Jesus meant in my life, he was the friend who listened to me, took care of me even given beautiful sunsets to enjoy.
+Since young, I understood what Jesus meant in my life, he was the friend who listened to me, took care of me even gave me beautiful sunsets wildflowers to enjoy.

-For me, wherever I am, God is there and in so many ways He makes me feel safe.
+> _For me, wherever I am, God is there and in so many ways makes me feel safe._

-Alrededor del mundo, existen un sin número de creencias y las respeto ya que somos libres para elegir si creer o no en un Dios que nos creó y amó tanto como para enviar a su hijo unigénito a rescatarnos.
-Para mí, la vida no ha sido un camino de rosas pero conocer a **Jesucristo** ha sido una bendición.
-Desde pequeña he tenido una relación especial con Él, para mí era como el amigo imaginario que algunos niños suelen tener.
-Me eduqué en una escuela católica y solía asistir a misa con mi familia los domingos.

-De muy joven, comprendí lo que Jesús significaba en mi vida, era el amigo que me escuchaba, me cuidaba e incluso me regalaba hermosos atardeceres y flores silvestres.

-> _Para mí, donde quiera que esté, Dios se encuentra allí y de muchísimas formas me hace entender que cuida de mí._

 When I arrived in Madrid, I didn't know what church go until, thanks to Marvin, we found Amistad Cristiana.
 Since the first day, we felt between friends and it's the AC's DNA is to receive people to present to Jesus, that's why I felt as I met them since always because I already met Jesus.